FariaJaheen/fuzzy_logic_smart_fan/README.md

-# Fuzzy-Logic Smart Fan: Temperature-Aware PWM Cooling (Arduino + Tinkercad)
+# Fuzzy-Logic Smart Fan: Temperature-Aware PWM Cooling

 ## 1. Objectives
 A closed-loop thermal controller is designed and evaluated in this project, in which temperature measurements are converted into PWM fan speed using fuzzy logic.
 The aims are to: